What is Google My Business for HVAC?

 NAP stands for name, address, and phone number.
 Google doesn’t like inconstant NAP information and will omit listings for the same business if their NAP info differs from one site to another.
 It may seem mundane, but it’s a mistake many people make.

 You have to make sure that your business name, phone number, and address are listed and spelled the same way across all platforms.
-That means your official website, your GBP account, and any review websites you may be listed on (and you should be listed on all of them, by the way).
+That means your official website, your GMB account, and any review websites you may be listed on (and you should be listed on all of them, by the way).

 Being thorough with service listing will also help you appear in more searches.
-Make sure to add every HVAC service you offer on your GBP page.
+Make sure to add every HVAC service you offer on your GMB page.
 Don’t forget to update your service list if you have recently added new services to your repertoire.